Gradient-based stochastic optimization methods in Bayesian experimental design: Conclusions

 The SAA approach may provide more flexibility than SA, as it can be combined with any deterministic optimization algorithm, whereas the SA approach essentially specifies the form of each optimization iteration.
 SAA's flexibility allows one to take advantage of problem structure: if realizations of the objective surface are known to be ``well-behaved'' and smooth, gradient-based algorithms such as BFGS can exploit this regularity, as in the present source inversion example.
 On the other hand, if the objective is not smooth, or if gradients are not available, some gradient-free deterministic algorithm may be more appropriate.
 Estimates of optimality gap, obtained from replicate SAA solutions, can be used to adaptively adjust the outer-loop Monte Carlo sample size, but are unsuitable for assessing the inner-loop sample size because of bias effects.
 Future work could employ the common random number stream approach in~\cite{mak:1999:mcb} to obtain a lower-variance estimate of optimality gap (along with a confidence interval), or the jackknife technique proposed in~\cite{bayraksan:2009:asq} for bias reduction.

-The RM algorithm and other stochastic approximation methods, on the other hand, must use a stochastic gradient estimator.
+The RM algorithm and other stochastic approximation methods must use a stochastic gradient estimator.
 This can lead to poor performance if only high-variance gradient estimates are available.
 In the current context, increasing the outer-loop sample size reduces variance and the RM algorithm performed relatively well.
-It is also worth noting that the frequent (yet cheaper) steps of RM effectively provide a finer resolution in run time than SAA, giving the user more freedom to terminate the algorithm without losing much progress between the termination time and the previous optimization iteration.
+Note that the frequent (yet cheaper) steps of RM effectively provide a finer resolution in run time than SAA, giving the user more freedom to terminate the algorithm without losing much progress between the termination time and the previous optimization iteration.
 Therefore, RM may become more attractive as objective evaluations become more expensive.\footnote{Even if a polynomial chaos expansion is used as a surrogate for the forward model, its evaluation can become expensive if the stochastic dimension and polynomial order are high, though it remains much cheaper than the original model.}

 The present approach used a \textit{global} polynomial chaos surrogate, constructed over the product of the parameter space $\CH$ and the design space $\CD$.
 In model-based methods for \textit{deterministic} derivative-free optimization, one might prefer to construct {local} surrogates valid over increasingly smaller intervals of $\CD$, particularly as one approaches the optimum.
 Pursuing similar ideas in the stochastic context could possibly offer additional accuracy, but sampling errors in the stochastic optimization solution will always limit potential gains.